 Some people asked me how I’m doing the water reflections in Last Voyage Of The Orlova, so here’s a quick look at the shader.
 Download at the bottom of the post.

-This solution consists of two components: a shader for the groundwork, and a script to render it on a 2D plane (or quad in this case).
+The solution consists of two components: a shader for the groundwork, and a script to render it on a quad.

 The shader has a texture slot and a color picker.
 The texture is optional, you can just change the water color using the color picker.